SQL WHERE

 <>not equal

-Suppose you want to find the employee whose last name is King, you can perform the following query:
+Suppose you want to find an employee whose last name is King, you can perform the following query:

 SQL WHERE equal operator example